dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 So if God doesn't intervene to point us to a direction, all we are left with, is the natural way humans have to choose their objectives which is in accordance with their values and inclinations.
-This mechanism of selection is the best “lever” for the fulfillment of any purpose due to its robustness in the face of adversity and so it seems like the best option under a "non-intervantion" policy both for the human and the goal setting creator.
+This mechanism of selection is the best “lever” for the fulfillment of any goal due to its robustness in the face of adversity and so it seems like the best option under a "non-intervantion" policy both for the human and the goal setting entity.
+In a sense you are the way you are, in order to serve the objective goal.
 This pattern seems very much in tune with the rest of nature where individual elements scattered randomly across different environments, each simply functioning based on its own nature, give rise to elaborate outcomes.
 So we could once again formulate the argument that your purpose is to bring your actions into harmony